-From the shutdown and gauze change in mid-November 2009, YARA Köping S3 plant is equipped with an EN-14181 compliant state of the art AMS consisting of a Dr. Födisch MCA 04 Continuous Emissions Analyser, a sample probe, heated filter and heated sample-line connected directly to the analyzer, and a Dr. Födisch FMD 99 Stack Gas Flow meter.
-The new analyzer is connected to the plant's existing data collection system (Emerson DeltaV).
+From the next plant shutdown in spring 2010, YARA Köping S2 plant will be equipped with an EN-14181 compliant state-of-the-art AMS consisting of a Dr. Födisch MCA 04 Continuous Emissions Analyser, a sample probe, heated filter and heated sample-line connected directly to the analyzer, and a Dr. Födisch FMD 99 Stack Gas Flow meter.
+The new analyzer will be connected to the plant's existing data collection system (Emerson DeltaV).

-30 This standard describes the quality assurance procedures needed to assure that an Automated Measuring System (AMS) installed to measure emissions to air are capable of meeting the uncertainty requirements on measured values given by legislation, e.g. EU Directives, or national legislation, and more generally by competent authorities.
+32 This standard describes the quality assurance procedures needed to assure that an Automated Measuring System (AMS) installed to measure emissions to air are capable of meeting the uncertainty requirements on measured values given by legislation, e.g. EU Directives, or national legislation, and more generally by competent authorities.

-Since this nitric acid plant has been in operation since 1982, YARA Köping's staff in general, and its instrument department in particular, is accustomed to operating technical equipment adhering to high quality standards.
+Since this nitric acid plant has been in operation since 1955, YARA Köping's staff in general, and its instrument department in particular, is accustomed to operating technical equipment adhering to high quality standards.